 That was another completely improvised song with my friend, Johnson Ellington whose an incredible guitar player.
 He lives in Austin and a huge part of that scene.
 I definitely could have been talking to my child self or my unborn child.
 As I said, time is a sphere and we could be giving ourselves clues from the future if we tap in.

 I wanted to talk about “Abracadabra” real quick.
 The song definitely taps into losing love from two different perspectives.
 You’re singing from this inner place where you’re saying that everything will be ok.
-Then, the verse from Little Simz comes in from another perspective that’s a little bit more angry.
+Then, the verse from Little Simz comes in from another perspective that’s a little bit angrier.
 When you lose love, there’s a duality.
-You’re no stranger with collaborations.
+You’re no stranger to collaborations.
 How did you formulate this track with Little Simz?

 It was done remotely, so it was through email.
 I sent her a track and it didn’t have my verse on it.
 I just told her words are spells.
 So, she went in that direction and I was like “oh shit.
 I have to come from this direction, too.”
 That’s how that came about.